KKodiac/boilerplate-fastapi-mysql-docker/README.md

-# Backend
+# FastAPI - MySQL with Docker

-This is a Boilerplate for learning and testing FastAPI.
+This is a starter code for integrating FastAPI with MySQL along with Docker.

 ## Description
 - Back-end: [Fastapi](https://fastapi.tiangolo.com)